-When things are going right and functioning properly, it is easy for the public to overlook engineering accomplishments.
-We believe that roads, bridges, trails, buildings, parking lots, drinking water, sewer facilities and stormwater management aren’t just infrastructure, but these built environments make our communities safer and more enjoyable.
-Thus, the small things we do at Snyder & Associates every-day make a big difference.
+The world is on an unexpected, unconventional, and uncomfortable ride but, at Snyder & Associates, we’ve made a commitment to help our communities adapt to this changing environment.
+We believe that roads, bridges, trails, buildings, parking lots, drinking water, sewer facilities, and stormwater management aren’t just infrastructure, but these built environments make our communities safer and more enjoyable.
+Thus, the small things we do at Snyder & Associates every day make a big difference.

 Prior to the flood, Fourmile Creek experienced severe streambank erosion that left sanitary sewer infrastructure at risk for exposure.
 Using natural channel design concepts and integrating ecological lift techniques, Snyder’s design team transformed an environmental liability into a community asset.
 Stabilizing the banks provided additional benefits including improved water quality, increased safety, and reduced flood risks.

 It’s difficult to know what could have occurred without sound engineering to improve the resilience and integrity of Fourmile Creek, but the outcome was rewarding.

 “We’re proud of how the restoration and overall improvements of Fourmile Creek performed,” he says.
 “Realizing the profound impact of our engineering brought fulfillment for the entire team.”